GIS Maps and Data

 In the 1950’s, 1960’s, and 1970’s, MMSD implemented numerous flood control and streambank stabilization projects for watercourses within Milwaukee County.
 The projects completed up through the 1970’s predominantly focused on storm/flood water conveyance capacity.
 Flooding streams, creeks, and rivers at the time were viewed both as serious nuisances and/or as storm/flood water conveyance conduits that must be controlled.
 Rarely were the waterways seen as valuable environmental resources and community assets worth protecting.
 During this time, MMSD’s flood management program consisted primarily of straightening, deepening, and widening the various streams, creeks, and rivers within its jurisdictional area.

 These channel modifications were deemed as necessary to rapidly convey additional storm and floodwater downstream.
 These watercourse alterations consisted most often of concrete-lined channels, configured as open channels with trapezoidal cross-sections, having both the low flow channel and side slopes constructed from concrete to reduce friction, prevent erosion, and reduce the need for frequent maintenance.
-These were the most commonly utilized flood control techniques for the day, and many streams, creeks, and rivers in the Milwaukee region received these types of alterations.
+These were the most commonly utilized flood control techniques during this time, and many streams, creeks, and rivers in the Milwaukee region received these types of alterations.

-Clearly, the philosophy of flood control and accompanying engineering practices needed to evolve into something better, not only having public safety foremost in mind, but also having long lasting environmental and quality of life benefits connected with projects.
-This prompted MMSD in 1996 to invest in environmentally responsible systemwide watershed planning program.
-The program goals were to solve current flooding problems while putting policies and programs in place to prevent future problems.
+The philosophy of flood control and accompanying engineering practices evolved into something better, not only having public safety foremost in mind but also long-lasting environmental and quality of life benefits connected with flood management projects.
+This prompted MMSD in 1996 to invest in an environmentally responsible systemwide watershed planning program, with the goal to solve current flooding problems while putting policies and programs in place to prevent future problems.
 This new program’s philosophy was shifted from the old paradigm of flood “control” to flood “management”.

 Concrete Lined Kinnickinnic River in Jackson Park.